Vital Pathways for Hospital Librarians

 Council of Medical Librarians (CCML) Advocacy Committee and MLA, 2006.
 CCML

-members include: Margaret Bandy, AHIP, Jenny Garcia, AHIP, Stephanie Weldon,
+members included: Margaret Bandy, AHIP, Jenny Garcia, AHIP, Stephanie Weldon,

 AHIP, and Karen K. Wells.